By Sharon Aron Baron

-Michael Mayo, opinion columnist for the Sun-Sentinel spoke to the members of the ORT America Woodlands North Chapter April 14th at the Woodlands Country Club.
+Michael Mayo, an opinion columnist for the Sun-Sentinel, spoke to the ORT America Woodlands North Chapter members on April 14th at the Woodlands Country Club.

 Regarding online news: He believes that the news has been free for so long on the internet that it’s going to be hard to start charging for it like the New York Times has recently decided to do.

 Mayo discussed how watchdogs like online activist Chaz Stevens are changing the news.
 Once, these types of activists sat in during city meetings and didn’t have a voice.
-Now they have the internet, where their investigative work is is posted and some stories get picked up by the Sentinel.
+Now they have the internet, where their investigative work is posted, and some stories get picked up by the Sentinel.